|

 out of frame, is the roundhouse.
 The Exhibition

-Building and canteen lie out of frame to the
+Building and Canteen lie out of frame to the

 right.